Classic Central Texas-Style Brisket

 The thicker end of the brisket, called the point, can be trimmed more as it contains much more intramuscular fat and won’t dry out while being cooked for an extended period of time.
-In general, for a 14 lb brisket you can expect to trim off about 2 lbs of scrap for a cooking weight of about 12 lbs.
+In general, for a 14-pound brisket you can expect to trim off about 2 pounds of scrap for a cooking weight of about 12 pounds.

 Tip* Trimming the fat off of a brisket is much easier when the meat is very cold.
 If possible, put the brisket in your freezer for about 20 minutes before you start trimming it.

 Rub entire surface of the brisket with a very thin coat of yellow mustard.
 The mustard won’t provide any flavor, we’re only using it as a binder to ensure the seasoning sticks to the brisket.
 Using a shaker bottle, combine salt and pepper and season entire brisket liberally, ensuring you get the sides and ends of the brisket with the seasoning.